Skip to Main Content

 Afternoon:

-Our Zodiacs will also transport you ashore, where you can visit some of the largest king penguin colonies on Earth, take a guided walk among fur seals and elephant seals (making sure you listen to your guides and keep your distance!), and wander along pebbled streams and grassy glacial outwash plains.
+Our Zodiacs will also transport you ashore, where you can visit some of the largest king penguin colonies on Earth, take an expert-led walk among fur seals and elephant seals (making sure you listen to your guides and keep your distance!), and wander along pebbled streams and grassy glacial outwash plains.
 We also hope to visit the remnants of South Georgia’s thriving whaling stations and pay our respects to Sir Ernest Shackleton, whose incredible voyage of survival is synonymous with this island.
-If you have chosen an optional activity, you will have the option to do that whenever conditions allow.
+If you have chosen an elective activity, you will have time to do that whenever conditions allow.

 Dinner: